ni/nimi-python/CONTRIBUTING.md

         * Commit to branch
     1. Update release versions
         * `python3 tools/build_release.py --update --release`
-            * For each module, this will drop the .devN from our versions in config_addon.py and  the LATEST_RELEASE versions to match.
+            * For each module, this will drop the .devN from our versions in config_addon.py and update the LATEST_RELEASE versions to match.
         * Commit to branch
     1. Clean and build to update generated files with new version
         * `python3 tools/build_release.py --build`